Accepted papers should be revised to align with the journal's formatting requirements. Please follow these guidelines when revising your paper:

 File Specifications

 Submit manuscripts as DOCX, ODT, or LaTeX source files.
 Figures should be in SVG, PDF, or EPS (vector) or 300 dpi PNG/TIFF (raster).
 Tables must be editable, not images.
-Include all data files (CSV/TSV) in the supplementary materials or data repository.
+Include data files in the supplementary materials or a data repository, using formats appropriate to the data type and, whenever possible, open and interoperable formats (for example, CSV or TSV for tabular data).

 Pre-Submission Checklist